 In Disney Princess, the more passive Disney Princesses are playable, and all of them save Snow White directly defeat their movie's villain.

-In Castlevania64, the child of the now vampire couple Henry goes from a young Distressed Dude rescued by Cornell, and grows up into a tough as nails Knight armed with a flintlock gun who goes back to the titular castle to save a group of children kidnapped by Dracula's followers.
+In Castlevania: Legacy of Darkness, Henry, the child of the now vampire couple, goes from a young Distressed Dude rescued by Cornell, and grows up into a tough as nails Knight armed with a flintlock gun who goes back to the titular castle to save a group of children kidnapped by Dracula's followers.

 Coco Bandicoot of the Crash Bandicoot series gradually progresses into this throughout her playable appearances.
 In her first playable role in Warped she is a vehicle centric character and unable to progress through levels on her own.
 In The Wrath of Cortex she is fully playable, but still with a noticeably weaker move set than her brother, making her levels something of a hard mode.
 In Mind Over Mutant she is as functional as Crash and can emulate all his abilities.